How Do I Choose the Right Toothbrush?

 Bristle Type Matters

-Depending on your situation, our dentist may recommend you seek out stiffer bristles.
+Depending on your situation, Dr. Paul may recommend you seek out stiffer bristles.
 Otherwise, it is wise to only purchase soft toothbrushes so you don’t cause unnecessary damage.

 Electric or Manual: Which One?